ViDou83/DCHPRaw/README.md

 DCHP Raw socket C++ (broadcast mode, relay mode and adding customer DHCP options)

 This progam allows to simulate the behavior of a DHCP Client and DHCP relays.
-This program can be only be run on Windows Server SKU as RAW socket support is needed.
+This program can be only be executed on Windows Server SKU as RAW socket support is needed.

 DhcpRaw:
 Version: 1.0
-Author: Vincent Douhet <vidou@microsoft.com>
 ----------------------------------------------------------------
 Usage:  regular mode:   DhcpRaw -i {ifIndex} -n {NbrLeasesWanted} -a
-        Relay mode:     DhcpRaw -i {ifIndex} -n {NbrLeasesWanted} -r  {AddrIP} -s {AddrIP} -a
+        relay mode  :   DhcpRaw -i {ifIndex} -n {NbrLeasesWanted} -r {RelayAddr} -s {DHCPSrvAddr} -a
 ----------------------------------------------------------------
         -i: Specify the ifIndex of the NIC where you want to send out DHCP msg (please run DHCPRaw.exe -d
         -n: Number of DHCP leases you want to request (One DHCPClient by lease => many threads)